opal3/conventions/shorthand.md

 Used to indicate that a self-review provides additional context and commentary on the changes.
 Possibly including a recommendation for how to review it (like the tasting notes on a fancy bottle of wine or fine cheese)

-## In Slack

-👀 - "I'm looking at that now"

-✅ - PR approved

-🏓 - "I've requested changes" or "I've responded to your feedback" (back to you...)

-💬 - comments added

-🚢 - PR merged (a.k.a. shipped)

-🏀 - PR can be merged immediately after passing review (i.e. a "slam dunk" or, more accurately, an "alley oop")

-🦆 - I'm "ducking out" (i.e. going to be away from the keyboard for a bit)